abolfazlmalekahmadi/Bert_for_Question_and_Answering/README.md

 # Bert_for_Question_and_Answering

 This code performs fine-tuning on a pre-trained BERT-based model (DistilBERT) for question answering using the SQuAD v2 dataset.
-Let's break down how the code works:

 Import Libraries and Set Seed: The code starts by importing necessary libraries, including PyTorch, Hugging Face Transformers, and the SQuAD dataset.
 It also sets a seed to ensure reproducibility.

 Load the Dataset: The SQuAD v2 dataset is loaded using the load_dataset function.
 This dataset contains questions and corresponding contexts, along with the start and end positions of the answers within the contexts.